Raiffeisenbank (Russia): Key numbers

+At the end of 2022, Raiffeisenbank received 141 billion rubles in net profit - four times more than a year earlier (38.7 billion rubles), taking second place after Sberbank.
+Due to restrictions on the withdrawal of funds to unfriendly countries, the profit could not be distributed as dividends and was capitalized.
+The total amount of the bank's equity increased compared to 2021 from 168 billion rubles to 305.3 billion rubles.

 Ratings and awards

 In 2021, the American edition of Forbes called Raiffeisenbank as the best bank of Russia.
 A year earlier, Raiffeisenbank topped a list of 100 best banks in the country according to Forbes Russia magazine.

 In 2019, the Cobranding Map of the loyalty of Lenta-Raiffeisenbank won in the nomination "Best Cobranding Map of the Bank and Retail" International Prize Loyalty Awards Russia.
 In the same year, Raiffeisenbank was recognized as the best foreign bank in Russia according to the international financial edition of Emea Finance.

 In 2018, the International Consulting Company Korn Ferry Haygroup (KFHG) on the results of studies conducted in 2016 and 2017 included Raiffeisenbank in the Top-3 of the best employers in Russia among 50 companies.

 In 2018, Euromoney magazine called Friedrich Wilhelm Raiffeisen "The best bank for private banking services for wealthy customers in Central and Eastern Europe".
 His work was also awarded award-winning Spear's Russia magazine in the nominations "Impeccable reputation in the banking industry" and "reference work with wealthy clients in Russia and abroad".